Who is Eligible for Health Benefits?

 As a participant in the New York City Employee Health Benefits Program it is important that you know how your health plan works and what is required for you.
 Please keep in mind the following:

-- Complete an Employee and Retiree Health Benefits Application (ERB) to add or drop dependents within 31 days of the event.
+- Complete an ESS Online Health Benefits Application to add or drop dependents within 31 days of the event.

 - When you address changes, notify HR Connect by calling (718) 935-4000.
 If you are moving out of your provider’s coverage area, you must also notify your provider.